samvera/hyrax/README.md

 ```
 # If you don't already have Rails at your disposal...
 gem install rails -v 5.0.0.1
-rails new my_app -m https://raw.githubusercontent.com/projecthydra/sufia/master/template.rb
+rails new my_app -m https://raw.githubusercontent.com/projecthydra/hyrax/master/template.rb
 ```

-Generating a new Rails application using Sufia's template above takes cares of a number of steps for you, including:
+Generating a new Rails application using Hyrax's template above takes cares of a number of steps for you, including:

-* Adding Sufia (and any of its dependencies) to your application `Gemfile`, to declare that Sufia is a dependency of your application
+* Adding Hyrax (and any of its dependencies) to your application `Gemfile`, to declare that Hyrax is a dependency of your application
-* Running `bundle install`, to install Sufia and its dependencies
+* Running `bundle install`, to install Hyrax and its dependencies
-* Running Sufia's install generator, to add a number of files that Sufia requires within your Rails app, including e.g. database migrations
+* Running Hyrax's install generator, to add a number of files that Hyrax requires within your Rails app, including e.g. database migrations
-* Loading all of Sufia's database migrations into your application's database
+* Loading all of Hyrax's database migrations into your application's database

 ## Generate a primary work type

-While earlier versions of Sufia came with a pre-defined object model, Sufia 7.x and greater allow you to specify your primary work type by using tooling provided by the CurationConcerns gem.
+While earlier versions of Hyrax came with a pre-defined object model, Hyrax 7.x and greater allow you to specify your primary work type by using tooling provided by the CurationConcerns gem.
 Work on the 7.x series will include adding support for users to generate an arbitrary number of work types, not **just** a primary work type.
 At this time we do *not* recommend generating multiple work types.

-Pass a (CamelCased) model name to Sufia's work generator to get started, e.g.:
+Pass a (CamelCased) model name to Hyrax's work generator to get started, e.g.:

 ```
-rails generate sufia:work Work
+rails generate hyrax:work Work
 ```

 or

 ```
-rails generate sufia:work MovingImage
+rails generate hyrax:work MovingImage
 ```

 ## Start servers

-To test-drive your new Sufia application in development mode, spin up the servers that Sufia needs (Solr, Fedora, and Rails):
+To test-drive your new Hyrax application in development mode, spin up the servers that Hyrax needs (Solr, Fedora, and Rails):

 ```
 rake hydra:server